Railroad Engineering Group Offers New ServicesPosted on Thursday, December 16th, 2021 by Affinis Corp

 - Railroad surveying and construction staking.

-Several current clients have taken advantage of the Rail team’s expertise.
+Several clients have taken advantage of the rail team’s expertise.
 We have worked with the City of Merriam, Kansas on their Johnson Drive project.
 For this effort, we communicated with the BNSF flagging team to monitor activity on the railroad and increase safety.
 Working with the railroad to shut down the main line track for a week during construction was a critical component that helped keep the project on schedule.
-We also supported the City of Kansas City, Missouri on their fiber optic installation, which went under a busy KC Southern rail yard.
+We supported the City of Kansas City, Missouri on their fiber optic installation, which went under a busy KC Southern rail yard.
 For a private industry, we designed a new rail yard to improve their efficiency and capacity.

-What is the process for working with the Rail group?
+What is the process for working with the Rail Team?

 It starts with a conversation or short dialogue.
-We discuss the client’s and project’s needs.
+We discuss the project’s needs and goals.
 Then, we make a site visit to study the existing site and potential layout of the project.
-With this information, we prepare a memorandum of understanding and begin working with the applicable railroad entity.
+With this information, we prepare a memorandum of understanding and begin working with the applicable railroad.
 From there, we develop engineering plans that reflect the approved path forward.

 How can these services benefit Affinis clients?

-Many firms offering railroad engineering are larger than we are.
+Many firms offering railroad engineering are larger than Affinis.
 Our size allows us to be mobile and responsive.
-We know one another well and regularly collaborate on projects across groups.
+Internally, we regularly collaborate on projects across teams.
 This translates to a more streamlined and efficient experience for our clients.
-With our team, they are accessing years of rail experience and a robust network, along with personalized service.
+With our team, clients are accessing years of rail experience, along with personalized service.

-To learn more about our rail engineering capabilities, visit our new Railroad page.
+To learn more about our rail engineering capabilities, visit our new Rail page.